alek08pule/alek_portfolio/README.md

 ## Live Demo

-You can view the live demo of this portfolio at: [Live Demo Link](https://your-live-demo-link.com)
+You can view the live demo of this portfolio at: https://alekpuleska.netlify.app/

 ## Installation